anil94sahu/sample-next/README.md

-This is the sample project of react which includes
+This is the sample project of next js which includes

 Routing tailwind css